Rajashri-sathiyanarayanan/Silent-Churn-Detection-and-Explainable-AI-in-Customer-Retention/README.md

 # Silent-Churn-Detection-and-Explainable-AI-in-Customer-Retention
-Customer Churn Prediction – Explainable Machine Learning Project
+Customer Churn Prediction – Explainable Machine Learning Project Dataset for the project : Churn.csv (dataset uploaded in this repo)

 This project focuses on predicting customer churn using machine learning techniques while addressing real-world business challenges such as silent churn, lack of sentiment data, and model interpretability.